Hemp: Sustainability

 Hemp is classified under the green category of building design, primarily due to its positive effects on the environment.
 A few of its benefits include but are not limited to the suppression of weed growth, anti-erosion, reclamation properties, and the ability to remove poisonous substances and heavy metals from soil.

 The use of hemp is beginning to gain popularity alongside other natural materials.
 This is because cannabis processing is done mechanically with minimal harmful effects on the environment.
 A part of what makes hemp sustainable is its minimal water usage and non-reliance on pesticides for proper growth.
 It is recyclable, non-toxic, and biodegradable, making hemp a popular choice in green building construction.

 Hemp fiber is known to have high strength and durability, and has been known to be a good protector against vermin.
-The fiber has the capability to reinforce structures by embossing threads and cannabis shavers.
+The fiber can reinforce structures by embossing threads and cannabis shavers.
 Hemp has been involved more recently in the building industry, producing building construction materials including insulation, hempcrete, and varnishes.

-Hemp made materials have low embodied energy.
-The plant has the ability to absorb large amounts of CO2, providing air quality, thermal balance, creating a positive environmental impact.
+Hemp-made materials have low embodied energy.
+The plant can absorb large amounts of CO2, providing air quality, thermal balance, and creating a positive environmental impact.

 Hemp's properties allow mold resistance, and its porous materiality makes the building materials made of it breathable.
-In addition hemp possesses the ability to absorb and release moisture without deteriorating.
-Hemp can be non-flammable if mixed with lime and could be applied on numerous aspects of the building (wall, roofs, etc.) due to its lightweight properties.
+In addition, hemp possesses the ability to absorb and release moisture without deteriorating.
+Hemp can be non-flammable if mixed with lime and could be applied to numerous aspects of the building (walls, roofs, etc.) due to its lightweight properties.

 Insulation

 Hemp is commonly used as an insulation material.
-Its flexibility and toughness during compression allows for easier implementation within structural framing systems.
+Its flexibility and toughness during compression allow for easier implementation within structural framing systems.
 The insulation material could also be easily adjusted to different sizes and shapes by being cut during the installation process.
-The ability to not settle and therefore avoiding cavity developments lowers its need for maintenance.
+The ability to not settle and therefore avoid cavity developments lowers its need for maintenance.

 Hemp insulation is naturally lightweight and non-toxic, allowing for an exposed installation in a variety of spaces, including flooring, walling, and roofing.
-Compared to mineral insulation, hemp absorbs roughly double the amount of heat and could be compared to wood, in some cases even overpassing some of its types.
+Compared to mineral insulation, hemp absorbs roughly double the amount of heat and could be compared to wood, in some cases, even surpassing some of its types.

 Hemp insulation's porous materiality allows for air and moisture penetration, with a bulk density going up to 20% without losing any thermal properties.
 In contrast, the commonly used mineral insulation starts to fail after 2%.
-The insulation evenly distributes vapor and allows for air circulation, constantly carrying out used air and replacing with fresh.
+The insulation evenly distributes vapor and allows for air circulation, constantly carrying out used air and replacing it with fresh air.
 Its use on the exterior of the structure, overlaid with breathable water-resistive barriers, eases the withdrawal of moisture from within the wall structure.

 In addition, the insulation doubles as a sound barrier, weakening airborne sound waves passing through it.